After we heard the Queen was dead, I believed the King of Scotland would come straightway to the Tower and loose us.

 Despite his sombre attire, he’s not likely to be wearing mourning for Queen Elizabeth.
 King James wasn’t, and made it clear he didn’t expect anyone else to.
 So is Southampton in mourning for Essex, and displaying a dark mourning ring on his left hand?

 The book in front of Harry seems to be fastened to the window sill.
-The picture on its cover is Southampton’s crest, complete with coronet – except he’s not, right now, an earl.
+And it’s the wrong way round.
+On its back cover is Southampton’s crest, complete with coronet – except he’s not, right now, an earl.